arbor-sim/arbor/doc/co_morphology.rst

 segments of the axon.

-Note, that though it is possible to create an unbranched sequence of segments composed of the axon, soma and first two segements in the dendritic tree, this sequence is decomposed as two branches because segments 0 (soma) and 9 (first segment in axon) are at the root of the tree.
+Note, that though it is possible to create an unbranched sequence of segments composed of the axon, soma and first two segments in the dendritic tree, this sequence is decomposed as two branches because segments 0 (soma) and 9 (first segment in axon) are at the root of the tree.